elhohn/nlp-with-R/README.md

-# nlp-with-R
+# NLP stuff
-Some exercises for natural language processing in R
+- Playing around with some scripts applying NLP in R and Python